Sustainscapes/Klimaskovfond/README.md

 | Chromista |       0.02 |
 | Bacteria  |       0.01 |

-The same now including the 10 classes with the highest proportion of classes
+Additionally, we present the top 10 classes with the highest
+proportions:

 | kingdom  | phylum        | class           | Percentage | Cumulative_Percentage |
 |:---------|:--------------|:----------------|-----------:|----------------------:|